Afrrcyn/compYear2/visualComputing/Region Processing Techniques.md

 ##### Gaussian Smoothing
 We use the gaussian smoothing because it removes ringing, as it uses weighted smoothing where the weights are derived from a normal distribution (gaussian).
-(Less weighting is given the pixels further away from the centre of the kernel)
+(Less weighting is given to the pixels further away from the centre of the kernel)

 ![[Pasted image 20230321194256.png|400]]